'Wuthering Heights' 2026 Movie Family Tree - Heathcliff's Relation to the Main Characters (Pictures)

 Catherine Earnshaw

-Barbie actress Margot Robbie, plays the Earnshaws' daughter, Catherine, the sister to Hindley.
+Barbie actress Margot Robbie plays the Earnshaws' daughter, Catherine, the sister of Hindley.
 While Catherine falls deeply in love with Heathcliff, she refuses to truly be with him, knowing it would hinder her social status.
-Instead she marries Edgar Linton and has a daughter, Cathy, whom she died giving birth to.
+Instead, she marries Edgar Linton and has a daughter, Cathy, who causes her death upon birth.

 Cathy Linton